 If you want to use other schematics, just add their package name in

-If you are a library author, feel free to open an issue to ask for your schematics to be added in the default list.
+If you are a library author, feel free to open a Pull Request to add your schematics in the default list.

 If you created your own Angular schematics but didn't published them yet,

 this extension can load them too.
 By default, the extension will look into

 you can add a relative path in the VS Code preferences.

 You can add keyboard shortcuts to the following actions:

 But again, it's not the easiest way to use this extension:

 a right-click in the files Explorer menu is better as the extension will infer the destination path and

 The icons in the Angular Schematics view will be nicer if you use the Material Icon Theme extension.